qarham/CEM-Docs/docs/07-BMS-Two-Interfaces.md

 # BMS Multiple Interfaces Connection to different Leafs (TOR)

-This use-case is for BMS having two interfaces connected to a separate vQFX leaf in underlay and to separate Virtual Networks VN-01 & VN-02.
-This use-case is only for "cem-1x2-vqfx-8srvs" topology.
+This use-case is for BMS having two interfaces connected to a separate QFX leafs in the underlay and to separate Virtual Networks VN-01 & VN-02.
+This use-case is only for 1x2 QFX topology.
 Here is topology high level diagram.

 ![BMS Multiple Interfaces](images/BMS-2-IFs-01.png)